kaifishr/kaifishr.github.io/_posts/2021-03-01-neural-grid.md

 \end{pmatrix}
 $$

-In Equation \eqref{eq:sparseWeightMatrix} we see that every weight, except for the weights at the grid's border, is involved in three operations, meaning that during the backpropagation step, these weights receive three error signals / gradients.
-It can also be seen that every weights final gradient can be obtained by summing along the vertical axis of the weight's matrix corresponding gradient matrix.
+In Equation \eqref{eq:sparseWeightMatrix} we see that all weights, except for the weights at the grid's upper and lower end, are involved in three operations, meaning that these weights are shared across several neurons.

+From the sparse weight matrix in Equation \eqref{eq:sparseWeightMatrix} it can be read directly that during the backpropagation step, these weights receive three error signals that are used to compute the final gradient.
+These final gradients can be obtained by summing along the vertical axis of the weight's matrix corresponding gradient matrix.

 However, in terms of memory usage and computational efficiency, Equation \eqref{eq:sparseWeightMatrix} is not very elegant and can be reformulated into a more compact representation

 $$
 \label{eq:unfoldedFormulation}
-z =
+\boldsymbol{z} =
 \begin{pmatrix}
 \begin{pmatrix}
 0 & w_{1} & w_{2}\\